-Small business owners can find it difficult to keep an accurate record of their financial transactions.
+Small business owners can find it challenging to keep an accurate record of their financial transactions.
 Bookkeeping can take up a lot of time.
 It also requires a certain degree of specialized knowledge.

 You could consider delegating your company’s accounting work to one of your employees or even think about hiring a part-time accountant.
 However, a virtual bookkeeping service provider could offer a better solution.